cast-org/figuration/site/4.3/widgets/modal.md

 {% endcapture %}
 {% renderExample example %}

+{% capture callout %}
+In the above static example, we use `<h4>`, to avoid issues with the heading hierarchy in the documentation page.
+Structurally, however, a modal dialog represents its own separate document/context, so the `.modal-title` should ideally be a `<h1>`.
+If necessary, you can use the [font size utilities]({{ site.path }}/{{ version.docs }}/utilities/typography/#font-size) to control the heading's appearance.
+All the following live examples use this approach.
+{% endcapture %}
+{% renderCallout callout, "info" %}

 ### Live Demo

 Toggle a modal via JavaScript by clicking the button below.
 It will slide down and fade in from the top of the page.
 Examples of tooltips, popover, and scroll handling included.